kos-lab/kos-lab.github.io/_posts/2018-5-15-Hello-World.md

 ## Unauthenticated configuration backup

 When a request to /cgi-bin/ExportSettings.sh is done, a configuration "backup" is retrieved, which includes the web interface username and password:

 ![Ncloud1.png]({{ site.baseurl }}/images/Ncloud1.png)

+The following CVE was assigned to this issue: CVE-2018-11094

 ## Unauthenticated wireless password disclosure